Anthony Ashnault: 2020

 After recovering from the injury, the defending champion competed at the Pan American Championships in his first competition of the year.
 Last year's results were repeated as Ashnault defeated every opponent he faced to become a two-time Pan American Champion.
 This outcome qualified him for the US Olympic Trials.

 Ashnault was scheduled to compete at the 2020 US Olympic Trials on April, at State College, Pennsylvania, however, the event was postponed until 2021 due to the coronavirus outbreak, along with the Olympics.
 Ashnault announced that he would attempt to make the team at 65 kilograms, and will do so in 2021.
 After the Olympic Trials were postponed for next year, Ashnault had been slated to compete against Luke Pletcher on July 25 at FloWrestling: Dake vs. Chamizo.
 However, he was forced to pull out of the event on July 6 due to injury.

 Ashnault was scheduled to wrestle Austin O'Connor at the THWC Open I, on December 4, but was unable to compete due to conflicts with FloWrestling.
 Instead, he came back at the Flo Eight-Man Challenge: 150 pounds, on December 18.
 After a close criteria win over '20 US National finalist Evan Henderson, Ashnault was soundly defeated by three-time World Championship medalist Bajrang Punia and '20 Cerro Pelado International champion Alec Pantaleo.

 2021

 To start off the year, Ashnault wrestled the 2020 Pan American champion (65 kg) Yianni Diakomihalis on January 8, at the SCRTC I. After getting scored on with two two-point takedowns and a step-out, Diakomihalis scored a five-point slam, driving Ashnault to a technical fall.
 He then competed at the rescheduled US Olympic Trials in April 2, and after defeating Nahshon Garrett in the first round, he was defeated by top–seeded Zain Retherford and was eliminated by Evan Henderson.

 Ashnault has registered to come back at the 2021 US World Team Trials on September 10–12, intending to represent the country at the World Championships.

+2024

+On May 23, 2024, it was announced that he will be a new assistant wrestling coach at Princeton University.